grafana/grafana/docs/sources/features/panels/graph.md

 - **Total** - Sum of all values returned from metric query
 - **Decimals** - Controls how many decimals are displayed for legend values (and graph hover tooltips)

-The legend values are calculated client side by Grafana and depend on what type of aggregation or point consolidation your metric query is using.
+The legend values are calculated at the client side by Grafana and depend on what type of aggregation or point consolidation your metric query is using.
 All the above legend values cannot be correct at the same time.
 For example if you plot a rate like requests/second, this is probably using average as aggregator, then the Total in the legend will not represent the total number of requests.